0

 Despite the fact that it is a small town, Fulton has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the town for affordable transportation.

-The citizens of Fulton are slightly less educated than the national average of 21.84% for the average city or town: 14.21% of adults in Fulton have a bachelor's degree or advanced degree
+The percentage of adults in Fulton with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.21% of adults in Fulton have a bachelor's degree or advanced degree.

 The per capita income in Fulton in 2022 was $24,696, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,784 for a family of four.